powerjg/learning_gem5/part2/parameters.rst

     DebugFlag('Hello')

-The new SConscript file can be downloaded `here <../_static/scripts/part2/parameters/SConscript>`
+The new SConscript file can be downloaded :download:`here <../_static/scripts/part2/parameters/SConscript>`

 Next, you need to declare the new SimObject in a SimObject Python file.
 Since the ``GoodbyeObject`` is highly related to the ``HelloObject``, we will use the same file.